 Then the alarm rings and I check my email.

 A short time later, I look up from my monitor to my clock.
 It is 1:30PM; five hours have passed.
 I have not had lunch, and I am staring at a video of a cat playing with string.
-(No, wait, don’t click that link! )
+(Don’t click that link; you might not come back!)

 As I said, each day I plan how long things should take, and expect to knock out three of four in my day.
 For me, they are usually either piece-rate projects that should take “a couple of hours”, but not always.
 Right now, my tiny company, Excelon Development, is sponsoring its first conference — which means we have to get a tablecloth, promotional materials, the new website up, and a bunch of other things.
 We are organizing training in Lansing, Michigan, a micro conference in New York City, I’ve got to get plane tickets to Europe and figure out a visa for Scotland.